vitalibo/norma/docs/reference.md

 Column('ipv4')
 ```

-Use below transformation matrix to coerce other types to `ipv4`:
+Use the table below to coerce other types to `ipv4`:

 | Input                                                 | Type                                          | Output          | Error          | Reason                            |
 |-------------------------------------------------------|-----------------------------------------------|-----------------|----------------|-----------------------------------|